Skip to content

 Vegans don't eat fish because they don't have to

-Do you have any questions or suggestions about this article on why vegans don't eat fish?
+Do you have any questions, suggestions or other reasons why vegans don't eat fish?
 Then, as always, feel free to write me a comment.

 Stay animal-friendly and sustainable,